-Welcome to the information page for our proposed Herefordshire solar project.
-It includes details about our current plans for the site, and ways to share your feedback.
+Welcome to the information page for our proposed Larport Farm solar project.
+It includes details about the plans we have submitted to Herefordshire County Council for the site, which were developed in consultation with the local community.

 Project key facts